Nolan Jones Preview, Player Props: Rockies vs. Giants

-The Colorado Rockies, including Nolan Jones (.419 on-base percentage in past 10 games, 55 points above season-long percentage), battle starter Logan Webb and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.
+The Colorado Rockies, including Nolan Jones and his .703 slugging percentage over his past 10 games, battle starting pitcher Keaton Winn and the San Francisco Giants at Oracle Park, Sunday at 8:10 PM ET.

-He racked up two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and two RBI) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 Nolan Jones Game Info & Props vs. the Giants